Best vitamin B12 supplement UK, tested and recommended by experts

 How we test vitamin B12 supplements

-When testing vitamin B12 supplements all supplements are assessed for ingredients, the form of vitamin B12 and the nutrient profile of the B12 by a registered nutritionist.
+After consulting nutritionist Kerry Torrens for expert advice, we look at each product closely for ingredients, the form of vitamin B12 and the nutrient profile of the B12.
 Our reviews team then tries the supplements to test the smell and flavour, ease of use and sustainability of the packaging.

-We also assess the value for money of each supplement included in our list, factoring in the cost of the daily dose into our testing process.
+We also assess the value for money of each supplement, factoring in the cost of the daily dose.

 All health content on olivemagazine.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 Check the product label and ingredients before purchase to ensure it is appropriate for your individual circumstances.